 - Seller: As the investor, you will also have a seller who is providing the new, replacement property to you.
 It is common to use a 1031 exchange when you sell the original property to one person and buy the replacement property from another property owner.

-The core strategy for using 1031 exchanges commercial real estate is to reduce the tax burden and minimize the out-of-pocket expenses for taxation.
+The core strategy for using 1031 exchanges in commercial real estate is to reduce the tax burden and minimize the out-of-pocket expenses for taxation.
 But this strategy can be used for a variety of other reasons as well.
 Even though it might be a complex deal, the exchange can be an excellent method to facilitate overall business strategy.

-- Business Strategy Protection: Since there are absolute deadlines for 1031 exchanges commercial real estate, business strategies can be protected to ensure that the funds are used in the right way for the company.
+- Business Strategy Protection: Since there are absolute deadlines for 1031 exchanges, business strategies can be protected to ensure that the funds are used in the right way for the company.
 A range of industry experts is now available to assist with the transaction and common issues that arise in these transactions.
 Leaning on the experience offered by an expert helps you avoid the risk if the preferred deal isn’t satisfactory.
 The right investment team will have multiple options available as well as a “fallback” plan in case it is necessary to move to plan B.

 - Leverage into New Properties: As the real estate market changes with the fluctuations of the economy, exchanges can be used to leverage into an investment property with a higher value.
 The money that would have been paid to the IRS in taxes can be rolled into the new purchase.
 As a result, the investor’s overall buying power is improved, and the down payment can be reduced.
 Real wealth building can occur by stepping into a replacement property that is more expensive.